Denver Child Abuse Criminal Lawyer

 Our office frequently sees both misdemeanor and felony child abuse charges from events common in most families’ lives.
 Police will charge a parent with this crime if a young child leaves home without the knowledge of a parent and is seen outside unsupervised.
 If drugs are used in a household where children reside, the police will charge the parents or caretakers with child abuse.
 When a child is taken to the hospital for an injury such as a broken arm or a burn, medical personnel are likely to contact the police and suggest that child abuse charges be filed.

 Whatever the alleged crime, if you have been charged with child abuse, the sooner you get a Colorado criminal defense lawyer on your side, the more options you will have for a favorable outcome.
 Often, a skilled attorney can prevent charges from ever being filed by acting promptly to communicate with the police, witnesses, or alleged victim.

 Talk to a Colorado Criminal Child Abuse Attorney at No Charge About Your Colorado Criminal Child Abuse Matter ◦ Flexible Payment Plans

 In the face of an arrest or a child abuse investigation, you must find the most capable and dedicated Colorado defense attorney/lawyer available to gain confidence and hope.
 Speak with a criminal attorney who is prepared and experienced to protect your constitutional rights.
-Contact O'Malley and Sawyer, LLC at 303-731-0719, to schedule a free initial consultation with a criminal defense lawyer/attorney who defends clients against child abuse charges in the Denver area and nearby in Arapahoe County, Douglas County, Jefferson County, Larimer County, Weld County, Adams County and throughout Colorado.
+Contact Sawyer Legal Group, LLC at 303-731-0719, to schedule a free initial consultation with a criminal defense lawyer/attorney who defends clients against child abuse charges in the Denver area and nearby in Arapahoe County, Douglas County, Jefferson County, Larimer County, Weld County, Adams County and throughout Colorado.
 We have flexible payment plans so that you and your family can hire qualified and experienced professionals during these difficult times.